Driving Yourself by Car

 Renting or leasing a car is the most common option, especially for people new to Thailand.

-You will need a Thai or an international driver's license (discussed later in this section), and will have to hand over your passport or other substantive collateral before you can drive away with a rented car.
+You will need a Thai or an international driver's license (discussed later in this section), and will have to give then your passport for them to make a copy of before you can drive away with a rented car.

-Depending on the company you rent from, you might find that the condition of the cars is often not the same as with car rental companies in western countries, but the price is lower, too.
+Depending on the company you rent from, you might find that the condition of the cars is often not the same as with car rental companies in western countries, but the price may be lower, too.
 You get what you pay for.

 Owning a Car

-Nonresident foreigners legally cannot own a car, though some have bought a car anyway, got it registered, etc. The seller didn't object to receiving the money and filling out the paperwork, and the government offices didn't raise a red flag.
-The only foreigners who I've known to do this had a work permit and tax ID number.
+Nonresident foreigners supposedly cannot own a car, though some have bought a car anyway, got it registered, etc. The seller didn't object to receiving the money and filling out the paperwork, and the government offices didn't raise a red flag.
+Most of the foreigners who I've known to do this had a work permit and tax ID number.

 When you buy a car, the registration process is normally handled by the dealer.
 However, if you are transferring a car to a new owner privately, then you do so at the Department of Land Transport, as covered in the section on driver's licenses.
 Registration cost is based on the engine size.